doocs/leetcode/solution/1500-1599/1578.Minimum Time to Make Rope Colorful/README_EN.md

 <pre>
 <strong>Input:</strong> colors = &quot;aabaa&quot;, neededTime = [1,2,3,4,1]
 <strong>Output:</strong> 2
-<strong>Explanation:</strong> Bob will remove the ballons at indices 0 and 4.
-Each ballon takes 1 second to remove.
+<strong>Explanation:</strong> Bob will remove the balloons at indices 0 and 4.
+Each balloons takes 1 second to remove.
 There are no longer two consecutive balloons of the same color.
 Total time = 1 + 1 = 2.
 </pre>